CD-Xbow/little-annie/README.md

 - Reverb/delay

 Patches
-- Your masterful creations can be saved and loaded as JSON files.
+- Your masterful creations can be saved and loaded as patches which are JSON files.

 Midi
+- midi in with channel selection
+-
 Licence: CC-BY-SA-NC

 I had some help from my silicon best friend, Copilot